Lanza's alpine salamander: Habitat

 They are found at elevations of 1200–2600 m, with the maximum altitude of 2800 m.
 In France, the species can be found at 1800–2300 m, while in Italy it is found at 1450–2100 m in altitude.
 A subalpine prairie is considered to be home for them.
 It also lives in fresh humid woods and forests and on the edges of mountainous streams.

 Mating and reproduction

 They start mating on land, from May to October.
 During that time, they become nocturnal, but during heavy rains, they may become diurnal.
 Mating happens on land mostly in May, but it depends on the climate of any given year.
 They give birth from two to six young, which are born completely formed, after their mating act is successfully fulfilled, which is as long as three to four years.

 Toxicology

 They are toxic species.
 When under threat, they release a liquid toxin through the small openings on their bodies.
 The liquid is strong and may cause irritation if in contact with the eyes.
 They warn predators by raising their bodies and dipping their heads downwards when threatened.

 Predators

-Various birds and vipers are a threat to Lanza's alpine salamander.
+Various birds and vipers prey on Lanza's alpine salamander.